 depression.
 These findings will be used to make the diagnosis.
 There is no blood test or specific diagnostic test for depression.

-Depression is often diagnosed based on questions about your symptoms: When the symptoms startedWhat the triggering events areHow severe the symptoms areHow symptoms affect your daily activitiesWhether you also have chronic painWhether you have had these symptoms before and, if so, whether the symptoms were treated and what treatment was givenThoughts of death or suicideFamily members who have or have had depressionSleep patterns Physical exam—Your doctor will give you a thorough physical exam.
+Depression is usually diagnosed based on the duration (2 weeks or more), frequency (almost daily), number (5 or more), and nature of your symptoms.
+Questions about your symptoms may include: When the symptoms startedWhat the triggering events areHow severe the symptoms areHow symptoms affect your daily activitiesWhether you also have chronic painWhether you have had these symptoms before and, if so, whether the symptoms were treated and what treatment was givenThoughts of death or suicideFamily members who have or have had depressionSleep patterns Physical exam—Your doctor will give you a thorough physical exam.
 Certain medications, as well as some conditions, can cause the same symptoms as depression.
 Your doctor can rule out these possibilities through a physical exam, interview, and lab tests.
 The physical exam may include a mental status exam to determine if your speech, thought patterns, or memory have been affected.
 This may indicate a neurological cause of depression.Psychological evaluation—A psychiatrist, psychologist, social worker, or mental health counselor can give you a psychological exam.
 You may take a special screening test for depression, such as the Beck Depression Inventory or the Hamilton Rating Scale.
 These tests have limitations however, and must be interpreted in the context of your symptoms and personal situation.

-Evaluation for other conditions that may coexist with depression, such as
+Evaluation for other psychologic conditions that may coexist with depression, such as

 alcohol use disorder,